People wearing various metals of fidget rings, stacking their hands on top of each other.

 Person using Magnifying Glass Fidget Ring to see text on a page

-As mentioned above, we are launching two new elements to partake in Disability Pride Month celebrations!
-We chose a magnifying glass and a sunflower because both are representative of the disability community.
+As mentioned above, we are launched two elements to partake in Disability Pride Month celebrations!
+We chose a magnifying glass and a sunflower because both are representative of the disabled community.

 Magnifying Glass